ISKCON: Women in the movement

+After Prabhupada's death

 A large number of Prabhupada's disciples left ISKCON in the immediate years after his death, with the number of disciples down to approximately 1,000 in 1983 out of a peak of almost 5,000.
 Starting in the mid-1970s, the movement tried to expand its base beyond the committed disciples to include loosely-committed young members and Indian immigrant "life-members".
 The practice of picking continued into the 1980s, but the movement expanded its financial base by allowing members to earn money through more specialized businesses.
 The Indian immigrant community, being professionals and businesspeople, also were a minor source of income.
 ISKCON took several steps in this period to improve its general reputation, including separating its finances from sankirtana, aligning itself with Hinduism, expanding its food-distribution, and by constructing cultural-religious centers like Prabhupada's Palace of Gold to educate the public about the movement.
+The decline in sankirtana as a financial base for the movement was a key factor in the breakup of the traditional ISKCON communal lifestyle by the 1990s.
+By taking up conventional roles in the labour market, devotees became more independent from the temples and began having nuclear families.

+In the beginnings of the movement, most followers of Bhaktivedanta knew nothing about India or Hinduism, much less the Gaudiya Vaishnava sect; due to this, Prabhupada was the sole source of knowledge and authority for devotees.
+In the early days in New York, he readily gave personal instructions to his disciples, but as the movement grew he could no longer give direct attention to all members.
+Hence Prabhupada was keen on translating and writing texts as instructional material.
+Prabhupada delegated authority to "senior" disciples, but such disciples were far younger in age (sub-40 years) and far less knowledgeable but were thrust into the senior sannyasi/quasi-independent guru positions in a period of 10 years which traditionally took decades in India.
+Prabhupada's English publications of the Gaudiya textual canon were essential in propagating the movement.
+The death of Prabhupada left a void of authority in the movement which the new initiating gurus now had to fill, being far younger and far less knowledgeable than traditional Vaishnava gurus.
+Prabhupada was of the view that it was acceptable to break orthodox rules (particularly of varnashrama dharma) if it served ISKCON, a view that was extended by the new sannyasi gurus (many of whom held self-superior views) under whose rule women and children received abuse.
+ISKCON lacked an exegetical tradition beyond Prabhupada, leading devotees to treat all of Prabhupada's statements as ex cathedra; in the post-Prabhupada period, the movement began examining itself over its core identity and its relationship vis-à-vis the Gaudiya Math, Gaudiya Vaishnavism, and Vaishnavism at large.